-- If extra light is needed use a battery operated source and not candles.
+- If some extra light is needed to use a battery-operated source and not candles.

 - Check all water sources for signs of leaks.

-- If you don’t notice roof damage right away, pay attention for signs in the coming weeks.
+- If you don’t notice roof damage right away, pay attention to signs in the coming weeks.
 You might see stains on the ceiling which would indicate a possible leak.